yongrenjie/penguins/docs/plot1d.rst

 .. function:: mkplot(axes=None, figsize=None, figstyle="default", stacked=False, voffset=0, hoffset=0, title=None, xlabel="Chemical shift (ppm)", ylabel="Intensity(au)", close=True, empty_pha=True)

-   Calls :func:`plt.plot() <matplotlib.pyplot.plot>` on each spectrum in the holding area.
+   Calls :meth:`ax.plot() <matplotlib.axes.Axes.plot>` on each spectrum in the holding area.
 Also calls several ``matplotlib`` functions in order to make the plot more aesthetically pleasing.
 Finally, empties the plot holding area if ``empty_pha`` is set to True.

    All keyword arguments below are optional:

    :param axes: :class:`~matplotlib.axes.Axes` object to plot the graph on.
 If not given, defaults to the currently active axes.
-(The most likely scenario is that there *isn't* an active axes, so :func:`plt.plot() <matplotlib.pyplot.plot>` will create one.)
+(The most likely scenario is that there *isn't* an active axes, so :meth:`ax.plot() <matplotlib.axes.Axes.plot>` will create one.)

    :param tuple(float,float) figsize: (width, height) of plot in inches.